A free Premium account on the FCL.055 website! Read here

 The temperature resulting from the aircraft motion in the air.

-.total air temperature tat is the temperature that would be measured by a temperature probe, if all of the kinetic energy of air resulting from aircraft's motion was totally recovered. this can never be very accurately measured, because 100% recovery of kinetic energy is impossible for a number of reasons.
+Total air temperature tat is the temperature that would be measured by a temperature probe if all of the kinetic energy of air resulting from aircraft's motion was totally recovered this can never be very accurately measured because 100% recovery of kinetic energy is impossible for a number of reasonsThe static air temperature (sat) multiplied by the recovery factor. the impact air temperature measured by the pitot probe. the average temperature resulting from the temperature measure of the pitot and tat probes.

 Question 59-15 : The static air temperature sat is ?